 1 2 3 4 5 6 Country Bearer shares may be issued Mechanisms to identify owners of bearer shares Bearer debt may be issued Mechanisms to identify owners of bearer debt Notes Germany Yes Any shareholder that obtains more than 25 percent of the share capital must inform the AG.
 There is a separate disclosure obligation once a shareholder owns the majority of the company.
 For AG's traded on a stock exchange such reporting obligations exist once 5, 10, 25, 50, or 75 % of voting power has been reached.
 See also footnote 3.
 Yes Identity of owners of bearer debt can often be determined through custodians that hold the securities on behalf of their customers.
 Government offers investors in government bonds custodian services free of charge.
 See also column 3 and footnote 4.
 Stock companies (AG).
 Other corporate entities, in particular the Limited Liability Company (GmbH) cannot issue bearer shares.
 Gibraltar No N/A No N/A Greece No information.
 No information (however, see footnote 3).
 No information.
 No information (however, see footnote 4).
 Grenada Yes Bearer shares must be held by an approved custodian.
 No information.
 No information.
 Guatemala Yes Not for tax purposes.
 Yes Not for tax purposes.
 Guernsey No N/A Yes Investigative powers combined with "know your customer" rules arising under Guernsey's anti- money laundering laws.
 See also footnote 2.
-Hong Kong, China Yes The issue of bearer shares is required to be reflected in a company's register of members, which is available for public inspection.
-Financial institutions, such as banking, securities and insurance institutions are required under enforceable antimoney laundering guidelines to conduct customer due diligence and keep such record, including the record of beneficial owners. such Yes No Hong Kong, China is now rewriting its company law.
-In this exercise, it will consider whether the issue of bearer shares should still be permitted under its company law or not. as bearer share owners.
-Hungary No No N/A
+Hong Kong, China Yes The issue of share warrants to bearer is required to be reflected in a company's register of members, which is available for public inspection.
+Financial institutions, such as banking, securities and insurance institutions are required under enforceable anti-money laundering guidelines to conduct customer due diligence to obtain, verify and retain records of the beneficial ownership of capital in the form of share warrants to bearer.
+Yes Investigative power under various Ordinances and Customer Due Diligence Guidelines imposed by financial regulators.
+While "share warrants to bearer" are permitted to be issued under the Companies Ordinance ("CO"), no express provision is made with respect to "bearer shares".
+There is a slight distinction between "share warrants to bearer" and "bearer shares".
+The former gives the bearer an entitlement to the share therein specified, whereas the latter refers to negotiable instruments that accord ownership in a corporation to the person who possesses the bearer share certificate.
+(Continued, see next page.)